-- Once the required rules have been defined, click OK - 3.
-Under the "Load Balancing" section, if you have already configured a suitable Azure load balancer in order to setup an HA pair, choose Yes and select the relevant load balancer.
-Alternatively, the Azure load balancer can be created later, in which case select No.
+• Once the required rules have been defined, click OK

+3. Under the "Load Balancing" section, if you have already configured an Azure load balancer in preparation for configuring an HA pair, ensure the Place this virtual machine behind an existing load balancing solution? check-box is enabled, then set Load balancing options to Azure load balancer and select the relevant load balancer.
+Alternatively, the Azure load balancer can be created later, in which case leave the check-box unchecked.

 When deploying an HA pair of Loadbalancer.org instances, they must be deployed behind an Azure load balancer.
-For more information please refer to page 19.
+For more information please refer to page 18.